martenj/rodeos/docs/source/intro_overview.rst

 iRODS Server
     Users can connect directly to the iRODS server with native iRODS command line tools and client libraries.
-    This facilitates automated data download or manipulation with scripts and on the command line for power users.
+    This facilitates automated data download or manipulation with scripts on the command line for power users.
 WebDAV Server
     The data is also exposed through a WebDAV server.
     The WebDAV protocol is supported by many graphical clients and operating systems.
     This allows users for graphical access to their data.
 Metalnx Server
-    Metalnx is a web-based graphical tool for accessin iRODS server functionality.
+    Metalnx is a web-based graphical tool for accessing iRODS server functionality.
     This server provides omics facility staff with the required data management tools.
     While not directly aimed at them, facility customers can also use Metalnx functionality for accessing data that has been shared with them.